-December net trailer orders, at 24.3k units, were up 17% from November, but about 3% below the level accepted in December 2023, according to this month’s issue of ACT Research’s State of the Industry: U.S. Trailers report.
+February net trailer orders, just below 18.2k units, were down 17% from January and 13% below the level accepted in February 2024, according to this month’s issue of ACT Research’s State of the Industry: U.S. Trailers report.

 State of the Industry: U.S. Trailers Report Overview